Clarendon Academy Attendance

 Statutory Attendance Marks

-Tutor time starts at 8.40am, and we expect all students to be in lessons and ready to learn by this time.
+Tutor time (morning registration) starts at 8.45am, and we expect all students to be in their tutor room and ready to learn by this time.
+Afternoon registers are taken at 2pm (the start of period 5) and again, students are expected to be in lessons by this time.
 We record centrally any minutes late which a student accrues; there are a range of sanctions used to remind students of the importance of punctuality.

-The department for Education identifies attendance below 90% as ‘persistent absence’.
+The Department for Education identifies attendance below 90% as ‘persistent absence’.
 If a pupil was to end the academic school year on 90% attendance, this would equate to four whole weeks off school.
 This would mean 20 days, or over 100 hours, of missed learning.
 The Heads of House monitor each student’s attendance very closely, and especially those who are at risk of falling into this category.
-We write home to inform you when your child’s attendance drops to around the 92% level.
-Students who have this level of attendance will be invited into school, along with yourselves, to meet with the Head of House for a School Attendance Meeting (SAM).
+We write home to inform you when your child’s attendance drops to around the 95% level.
+Students whose level of attendance causes concern, either by falling below this level, or by dropping rapidly, will be invited into school, along with yourselves, to meet with the Head of House for a School Attendance Meeting (SAM).
 At this meeting we will look for opportunities to support an improvement in attendance; as a part of this process, internal attendance targets will be set.

 Students who do not make an improvement in attendance following a SAM meeting, or those with a track record of weaker attendance, will be invited to a further formal meeting involving the Wiltshire Educational Welfare Officer and representatives from the school.
 These meetings set a formal set of attendance targets which, if not met, may lead to the prosecution of the parent/carer for failing to ensure adequate attendance of the child.
 Further details on the formal stages of our attendance procedures may be found in our Attendance Policy on the school website.